clach04/sample_reading_media/README.md

 For other Comic book samples, see [Comics](#comics).

-[bobby_make_believe images](images/bobby_make_believe) are in the Public Domain and are the first 4 four pages of "Bobby Make-Believe (1915)" from https://comicbookplus.com/?dlid=26481
+[bobby_make_believe images](images/bobby_make_believe) are in the Public Domain and are the first 4 four pages of "Bobby Make-Believe (1915)" from https://comicbookplus.com/?dlid=26481 - 4 pages to reduce file size whilst being realistic content.

 ## Applications to read sample media